PaulinaStypinska/talks-and-lectures-app/README.md

 Please scroll down for the code breakdown.
 You can also run it locally by following the instructions below.

+#### Few related notes and disclaimers:

+* This is an ongoing project that I want to be hosted for free at this point.
+This is why:
+    * there is limited amount of data hosted (there is a limit of rows in the free heroku postgres plan), and
+    * loading the website for the first time might be slow (the app sleeps after 30 mins of inactivity).
+* My own CSS file is tiny so I didn't feel the need to use Sass or Less.
+My objective was to create a clean-looking website, so that the data displayed would be legible and accessible.
+I am no designer!
+* **I have a lot of ideas for improvements and would be happy to chat.
+All comments and feedback are welcome.**

 Requirements:

 - [PostgreSQL] (http://www.postgresql.org/download/)